North Brighton railway station: History

-North Brighton station opened on 19 December 1859, when the railway line was extended from Windsor.
-It remained a terminus until 21 December 1861, when the line was extended to Brighton Beach.
+North Brighton station opened when the railway was extended to there from Windsor.
+It was a terminus until 21 December 1861, when the line was further extended to Brighton Beach.

 In 1956, the station was closed to goods services.
 In 1959, a crossover at the station was abolished.
-In 1963, boom barriers replaced interlocked gates at the Bay Street level crossing, located at the down end of the station, with the signal box also abolished at the same time.
+In 1963, boom barriers replaced interlocked gates at the Bay Street level crossing, located at the down end of the station, and the signal box was abolished at the same time.

 On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade North Brighton to a premium station, along with nineteen others.
-However, in March 2011, this was scrapped by the Baillieu Government.
+However, in March 2011, that decision was reversed by the Baillieu Government.

 Platforms and services

-North Brighton has two side platforms.
-It is serviced by Metro Trains' Sandringham line services.
+North Brighton has two side platforms and is served by Sandringham line trains.